 3 Apr 1814 Junon and Tenedos chased the US frigate Constitution off the port of Marblehead, but the US frigate, having started her water etc., made Marblehead.

 11 May 1814, arrived Halifax, from Boston Bay.

 3 Jul 1814, arrived Halifax, a small American schooner, sent in by the Tenedos.

 21 Jul 1814, put in to Liverpool, N.S., the schooner Antelope, from N. Carolina, for Portland.

 25 Jul 1814, arrived Halifax, the schooner Antelope, from N. Carolina, for Portland, with naval stores and flour etc., detained by the Tenedos.

 23 Aug 1814, arrived Halifax, the brig Wanderer, captured by the privateer Invincible Napoleon, re-captured by the Tenedos.

-26 Aug 1814 Dragon, Endymion, Bacchante, Sylph and 10 transports with troops, sailed from Halifax, Nova-Scotia, for the river Penobscot.
+26 Aug 1814 Dragon, Endymion, Bacchante, Sylph and 10 transports with troops, departed from Halifax, Nova-Scotia, for the river Penobscot.
 The expedition was joined on the 31st, off the Metinicus islands, by the Bulwark, Tenedos, Rifleman and Peruvian.

 1-3 Sep 1814 the fleet came to anchor off the fort and town of Castine and on the 2nd the Peruvian, Sylph and ships' boats headed up the up the Penobscot looking for the frigate Adams, at Hamden, which was set on fire by the defending US forces before they escaped inland.